Accessibility

 Group-level error/help messages

-messages, these will be properly associated with all child components:
+If the InputGroup has error/help messages, these will be properly associated with all child components:

 <InputGroup label="Travel preferences" error="Please complete all fields"><Select options={countryOptions} label="Departure country" help="Fill in the origin country" /><Select options={countryOptions} label="Destination country" /></InputGroup>